Written By: DiveThru Team

 If you’re here for a friend, let’s start with this… Wow.
 It’s a beautiful thing to want to support your friends in their time of need.
 It’s also really hard to watch someone you love go through a difficult time and feel totally helpless in the situation.
 More often than not, all that’s needed is just your presence, your kindness, and a listening ear.

-Psych Central also has some suggestions so that you can support your friends and loved ones:
+Here are some other suggestions so that you can support your friends and loved ones:

 1. There are certain phrases that could make it worse (but here are 8 things to say to someone when they’re stressed)

 2. Know that your questions or helpful suggestions can feel like judgment and pressure, even if you don’t mean it that way.